atrn/ridl/README.md

-# Retargetable interface compiler
+# ridl - retargetable IDL compiler

 `ridl` (pronounced _riddle_) is an _Interface Description Language_
 compiler.
 Of sorts.
-Compared to other tools that call themselves IDL compilers `ridl` stands out.
+Compared with other tools that call themselves IDL compilers `ridl` stands out.
 Firstly because it does not use an interface definition language.
-And secondly because it doesn't actually _compile_ anything. ridl is an an _IDL compiler_ without an IDL, that it doesn't compile.
+And secondly because it doesn't actually _compile_ anything. ridl is an an _IDL compiler_.
+With no IDL.
+That it doesn't compile.

 ## What ridl does

-Instead of defining an IDL `ridl` uses an existing language, Go, and re-interprets its constant and type declarations as definitions of _interfaces_. `ridl` parses the Go code, using standard Go packages, builds a data structure to represent the constants and types defined by the code, and then uses Go's standard template package to _execute_ user-supplied templates using this data structure as the so-called _template context_.
-The result is a transformation of the Go declarations to whatever is produced by the templates.
+Instead of defining an IDL `ridl` uses an existing language, Go, and re-interprets its constant and type declarations to be definitions of _interfaces_ (which, of course, they already are). `ridl` parses Go code, using standard Go packages, builds a data structure to represent the constants and types the code defines, and then uses Go's standard template package to _execute_ user-supplied templates with this data structure as the so-called _template context_.
+The result permits the Go declarations to transformed to whatever is produced by the templates.

-ridl comes with some templates to demonstrate the approach.
-The primary template is used to convert the Go declarations to C++.
-This is the first usage and ridl's initial features support this use.
+ridl comes with example templates to convert Go declarations to C++.
+These will be developed to allow for network messaging, using different transports, with Go interface types defining sets of messages.

 ## What ridl doesn't do

-Other IDLs and RPC or protocol description languages are more expressive.
-Being based on Go ridl has no unions and offers no direct support for interfsce versioning.
+Being based on Go means ridl has no unions and offers no direct support for interfsce versioning.

-### Missing features

-- no _union_ types
-- no _versioning_

-## What is an interface?

-An _interface_ is a collection of constants, data structures and _messages_.
-Users use these to interact with some sort of _service_, typically sending and receiving the messages defined by the interfaces with the associated types and constant values.

-The specific manner in how this messaging occurs varies considerably.
-There are, and have been, numerous frameworks, systems and libraries to tackle this problem.
-Far too many to list here.
-However, regardless of the _encoding_ used by the underling system, and the message _transport_ (with whatever _addressing_ it uses) all have similar basic concerns about defining the constant values, types and messages used in the inteface.

 ## Interface Descriptions